zivlakmilos/magicbook/README.md

 ---
 ```

-This only work for the following configuration variables:
+This only works for the following configuration variables:

 - `layout`